Uranium (nuclear) Basics

 Nuclear power plants generate about 20% of U.S. electricity

 The United States has 99 nuclear reactors at 61 operating nuclear power plants located in 30 states.
 Thirty-five of the plants have 2 or more reactors.
 Nuclear power has supplied about one-fifth of annual U.S. electricity since 1990.

 The United States generates more nuclear power than any other country

-Of the 30 countries in the world that have commercial nuclear power plants, the United States has the most nuclear capacity and generation.
-France, the country with the second-highest nuclear capacity, relies on nuclear power for nearly 75% of its electricity.
-Fourteen other countries generate more than 20% of their electricity from nuclear power.
+Of the 31 countries in the world that have commercial nuclear power plants, the United States has the most nuclear capacity and generation.
+France has the second-highest nuclear electricity generation and obtains about 75% of its total electricity from nuclear energy.
+Fifteen other countries generate more than 20% of their electricity from nuclear power.

 Types of Nuclear Reactors

 Nuclear reactors are machines that contain and control nuclear chain reactions while releasing heat at a controlled rate.